brooklynrail/brooklynrail-platform/content/events/2022/04/realisms-in-chinese-visual-cultures-and-aesthetics.md

 title: Realisms in Chinese Visual Cultures and Aesthetics
 deck: Featuring Carol Yinghua Lu, Meiqin Wang, and Paul Gladston
 summary: Curator Carol Yinghua Lu and scholar Meiqin Wang join Rail contributor Paul Gladston for a conversation.
-We conclude with a poetry reading.
+We conclude with a poetry reading by Emily Lee Luan.
 people:
   - person: carol-yinghua-lu
     related_links: []